-Vittala Temple is a significant attraction and hence the most crowded.
-If you have a bicycle you can drive till the temple.
-If you have energy you can walk down the one and half kilometer stretch.
-We did not have both so we stood in line for the buggy.
+Vittala Temple is a significant attraction and hence is also the most crowded place.
+If you have a bicycle, you can drive to the temple.
+If you have energy, you can walk down the one and a half kilometre stretch.
+We did not have both, so we stood in line for the buggy!

-There is a kalyana mantapa, musician’s court and a hundred pillar hall.
-I don’t remember which one, I think it is the marriage hall, it has a huge full bloom lotus sculpted in the roof.
+There is a Kalyana mantapa, musician’s court, and a hundred pillar hall.
+I don’t remember which one.
+I think the marriage hall has a huge full bloom lotus sculpted in the roof.

 14. MALYAVANTHA HILL/ SUNSET POINT

 Malyavantha hill has the religiously important Rama temple called Raghunatha temple.
 In this temple, Rama and Lakshamana, looking like saints with curled up hair and beaded garland, are seen in a sitting posture.